-- ATSDR used the regression on order statistics (ROS) method to estimate basic statistical parameters of the PCE data.
-We used 35 μg/L as the exposure point concentration for dose calculation.
-This value is the 95% upper confidence level (UCL) concentration of the maximum likelihood mean (MLE) of the PCE data.
-See Appendix C for more details. - We used the most current body weights and ingestion rates recommended by the EPA for children and adults (see Table 2) [EPA 2011b]. - We doubled estimated ingestion exposure doses, using 35 $\mu$ g/L as the exposure point concentration.
-This estimate accounts for additional exposure from inhalation and dermal exposures.
+- ATSDR used the regression on order statistics (ROS) method to estimate basic statistical parameters of the PCE data from November 2011 to April 2012.
+Including the additional data from May 2012 to May 2014, resulted in 17.2 μg/L as the exposure point concentration for dose calculations.
+This value is the 95% Gamma Approximate upper confidence level (UCL) concentration of the updated PCE data using EPA's ProUCL estimation.
+See Appendix C for more details. - We used the most current body weights and ingestion rates recommended by the EPA for children and adults (see Table 2) [EPA 2011b]. - We doubled the estimated ingestion exposure doses, using 17.2 $\mu$ g/L as the exposure point concentration, to account for additional exposure from inhalation and dermal exposures.
 Tables 2 and 3 show the results of the dose calculations.